gabriellabueno/spotify-imersao-alura/README.md

 After the Alura Immersion, I've enhanced the project with new functionalities.

 The data for the fake API, previously kept localy, has been migrated to a **JSON Server** hosted on Vercel.
-This API has two main endpoints: one for artists and another for playlists.
+The application now communicates with two different endpoints of the Spotify fake API to fetch the required data for artists and playlists.

 The data is fetched using hooks in React, simplifying the reuse of stateful logic between components without altering the component hierarchy.
-The application now communicates with two different endpoints of the Spotify fake API to fetch the required data.

 :small_red_triangle: [JSON Server](https://fake-api-spotify.vercel.app/)